What is this course?

 What will you learn?

-The 2 day Agile Analysis and Story Writing workshop will give you an in-depth understanding of User Stories in order that you can:
+The 2 day Agile Analysis and User Story workshop will give you an in-depth understanding of User Stories in order that you can:

 - Fully understand how User Stories are created or ‘harvested’